 Here are some ways you can work with Saraswati in your life:

-Daily rituals and practices help us reconnect to our creativity, release doubts and fears, and step more courageously into making a contribution to life.
+Daily rituals and practices help us reconnect to our creativity, release doubts and fears, and step more courageously into contributing to life.

 Here are a few practices I do daily when I want to call on Saraswati’s energy:

-- Meander on the way home after work rather than taking your usual, straightforward route, and let your path unfold without an agenda in order to spark your creativity.
+- Meander on the way home after work rather than taking your usual, straightforward route, and let your path unfold without an agenda to spark your creativity.

 - Download a language program onto your phone and practice a new language—just for the fun of it.

 - Play around on your computer and be in awe of all that it can do.

 - Write a letter, poem, or a song, and share it with someone.